rwarrender/rwarrender/README.md

 ### Hi there, I'm Richard 👋

-🔭 I'm a seasoned iOS developer, currently crafting an iOS game with a custom engine that utilizes CoreAnimation.
+🔭 I'm a seasoned iOS developer, currently crafting an iOS game with a custom engine that utilises CoreAnimation.

 🌱 Excited by the potential of integrating AI, deep learning, and CoreML into iOS development.